 There are numerous variables that can impact liability in a slip and fall accident.
 For personalized guidance on liability and the potential for compensation in your case, contact the slip and fall attorneys at D’Amico & Pettinicchi, LLC.

-How Serious are Slip and Fall Injuries Caused by Icy Sidewalks?
+How Serious Are Slip and Fall Injuries Caused by Icy Sidewalks?

 Falling on an icy sidewalk or path can cause severe injuries that impact your daily life, including your ability to work or perform activities of daily living.
-Slipping and falling on stairs covered in snow or ice can be especially dangerous, and while everyone has the responsibility to exercise caution, property owners also have a responsibility to maintain their premises.
+Slipping and falling on stairs covered in snow or ice can be especially dangerous, and while everyone has the responsibility to exercise caution, Connecticut property owners also have a responsibility to maintain their premises.

 Injuries associated with slip and falls involving ice or snow include: